tylergorecki/tylergorecki/README.md

 # 👋 Hi, I'm Tyler Gorecki

 ## 🎓 About Me
 I am an **Aspiring Data Science Professional** and current **Master's student in Data Science at the University of Virginia**, driven by a passion for predictive modeling and data-driven decision-making.
-With a solid background in applied statistics and business finance, I bridge technical data skills with strategic insights.
-My experience spans academic research, sports analytics, and public health studies.
+With a solid background in applied statistics and business, I bridge technical data skills with strategic insights.
+My experience spans academic research, sports analytics, business analytics, and public health studies.
+My career interests expand into business, finance, and tech data applications.

 - **Current Roles**:
   - **Co-director of the UVA Baseball Data Analytics Team**: Leading data collection and analysis to optimize team strategies.